- Select

 Stage 1: 6-24 hours after last dose

-• How Banbury Lodge helps: In this initial stage, the psychological impact of buprenorphine withdrawal can be overwhelming.
-Our experienced medical team is on hand to provide 24/7 support, helping to manage anxiety and restlessness through therapeutic interventions, ensuring you feel safe and cared for during this crucial period.
+- How Banbury Lodge helps: In this initial stage, the psychological impact of buprenorphine withdrawal can be overwhelming.
+Our experienced medical team is on hand to provide all the support you may need, helping to manage anxiety and restlessness through therapeutic interventions, ensuring you feel safe and cared for during this crucial period.

 Stage 2: 24-72 hours after last dose